 Latest advice and information on the Covid-19 outbreak

 We will try to keep SUSE members up to date with ongoing developments during the Coronavirus Covid-19 pandemic on the SUSE website.
 A number of our partners and stakeholders have published advice and information.
 We are particularly indebted to our colleagues at GCVS who have allowed us to share their updates.
 We have also included links to SCVO, the Scottish Government and OSCR among others on this page.
-We will be updating this regularly in the weeks ahead.

 Please find below the latest UK Government information about the current corona crisis situation.
 Please ensure all of your colleagues are made aware and adhere to the instructions.
 Those who are key workers and providing vital services are still able to provide those services.

 The advice, guidance and instructions from the government on the management of the pandemic continues to change on a daily basis.